helidon-io/helidon/docs/modules/webclient.md

 default; configure `proxy.type` as `none`, or use `Proxy.noProxy()` programmatically, to use an advertised alternative.

+Requests with caller-supplied connections or explicit transport addresses, including client `base-address` and Unix domain socket transports, do not learn or use alternative services.

 WebClient honors the configured TLS policy as-is when connecting to an alternative.
 This includes custom TLS managers, custom SSL contexts, disabled endpoint identification, and `trust-all`.
 An unsafe or permissive TLS